pomodux/pomodux/README.md

 ---

-**Note**: Pomodux is actively developed following a structured release process.
-For the latest updates, check the [releases page](https://github.com/yourusername/pomodux/releases) and [issue tracker](https://github.com/yourusername/pomodux/issues).
+**Note**: Pomodux is actively developed with continuous integration.
+For the latest updates, check the [issue tracker](https://github.com/yourusername/pomodux/issues) and [Architecture Decision Records](docs/adr/).